ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 ```

 <br>
-5. To ensure the balls location only `updates` when the game is started, we will add an `if` statement that contains all the code inside of our update function.
-Inside this if statement, we will reference our `isGameStarted` vvariable.
+5. To ensure the balls location only `updates` when the game is started, add an `if` statement that contains all the code inside of our update function.
+Inside this if statement, reference our `isGameStarted` variable.

 ```JS title="game.js" linenums="1" hl_lines="2 8"